andrey-zherikov/argparse/docs/topics/Help-generation.md

 - `Description` – provides brief description of the argument.
 This text is printed next to the argument in the argument-list section of a help message. `Description` takes either `string` or `string function()` value – the latter can be used to return a value that is not known at compile time.
-- `HideFromHelp` – can be used to indicate that the argument shouldn’t be printed in help message.
+- `Hidden` – can be used to indicate that the argument shouldn’t be printed in help message.
 - `Placeholder` – provides custom text that is used to indicate the value of the argument in help message.

 ## Help text styling